 - Increases the risk of blood clots (2019) when taken in systemic forms, like tablets and capsules.
 No increased risk when you use patches or gels.

 - Increases the risk of dementia (2012) if women take HRT after the age of 60.

 Besides the type, dose, duration and route, the risks also depend on whether another hormone is used.
 Progestogen is a hormone that increases the risk of HRT.
 Women who started HRT more than 10 to 20 years from menopause onset also have higher risks.

-Some experts say that if you receive HRT after 60, your body might not take the hormones anymore.
+Some experts say that if you receive HRT after 60, your body might no longer take the hormones.
 It might just cause more side effects than symptom relief.
-When your body loses a function, it is difficult to restore it again.
+When your body loses a function, it isn’t easy to restore it.
 Science says, “if you don’t use it, you lose it!”.

 Do You Know Your Estrogen Window?

 Many experts say that it’s safe to take HRT 5 to 7 years after menses.
 Dr. Mache Seibel, a doctor specializing in women’s health, supports this claim.

 Another menopause expert, Dr. Barbie Taylor, or more popular as Menopause Barbie, also believes in the estrogen window.
 She fondly calls it “the estrogen window of opportunity.”

 Health practitioners have different views about the estrogen window.
 The length may vary on who you ask.
 Everything should be considered before taking HRT.

 There’s no one-size-fits-all solution.
 A thorough evaluation of your health history, genetic predispositions and lifestyle is essential.